JackSzwergold/Writing/memories/Finding My First Job.md

 “Me!
 You can be my assistant!” he said proudly.

 And with that I felt my mind twist and contort itself into a knot.
 This is not what I wanted.
 I wanted a real job where I would be paid.
-I asked my brother who would pay me—assuming there was some kind of arrangement with the university and this was normal arrangement—and he responded, “I will!
+I asked my brother who would pay me — assuming there was some kind of arrangement with the university and this was normal arrangement — and he responded, “I will!
 Don’t worry!“

 And with that I had no idea what to do.
 If I left at that moment, my brother would cut me off and corner me; there was no way I could get away.
 In his dysfunctional mind it was perfectly normal that he would lure me into a situation like this, pay me out of his own pocket for a “job” that he just arbitrarily made up so there was no simple escape.
 So I decided to stay and make the best of it.

 I ran some small errands for him around his lab, but for the most part my supposed “job” was to simply sit there and listen to my brother endlessly bather on about his work as if I cared.
 And lord knows I did not care at all.

 You see, when I was 14 I was in some required science classes in Junior High School.
 I didn’t particularly like them or hate them; they were simply required classes.
-But in his mind the fact I was—for example—studying biochemistry meant I actually had a passion for the subject.
+But in his mind the fact I was — for example — studying biochemistry meant I actually had a passion for the subject.
 Thus somehow I would care to listen to him blather on and on about whatever grad student class bullshit he was doing as if I cared.

 In between that bullshit I did things like use pipettes to fill things or use the autoclave to disinfect things.
 But there was no independence in these tasks.
 No matter what I did or how I did it, my brother was hovering nearby, micromanaging me.
 Micromanaging me so much that he might as well have just done the work himself.

 Needless to say, this “job” was horrible.
 But at least he paid.
 How much, I don’t remember, but I remember at the end of each day he would pull some money out of his pocket and give it to me.
 It felt less like a job and more like he was paying me to be his friend; which in retrospect is really all the “job” was.

 I went along with this for a few weeks.
 The thing is he was able to buy my friendship since I was young, naive and stupid and I did want the money.
-But then—at some point—our father got wind of what my brother was doing and was angry.
+But then — at some point — our father got wind of what my brother was doing and was angry.
 He said I should not take his money… He would just give me whatever money I needed.

 Superficially this seemed great financially, but it was horrible otherwise: My dysfunctional brother wants to literally buy my friendship and my father is threatened by my brother’s behavior and this is not a “job” I wanted and I did not know what to do.